OCIA FAQs

 Should I ask a friend or family member to be my sponsor?

 At St. Cecilia, we believe that it is important for you to have a rich and well-formed perspective of the Church.
 It is likely you are already discussing the Church with your family and friends, and you may have someone in mind to accompany you on your spiritual journey and sponsor your entry into the Church.
-Because it is important that your sponsor be an active, participating, knowledgeable member of the Catholic Church, we are happy to help you decide if your friend or family member is best suited in this role, or if they continue to personally support you in addition to a sponsor that we match you with from the parish.
+Because it is important that your sponsor be an active, participating, knowledgeable member of the Catholic Church, we are happy to help you decide if your friend or family member is best suited in this role.
+If you do not have a sponsor to fit this role, we will gladly arrange for a member of the parish to sponsor you on this journey.

 If I enroll in the catechetical sessions, am I bound to join the Church?